MicrosoftDocs/memdocs/sccm/sum/plan-design/prerequisites-for-software-updates.md

  - To service Windows 10 version 1607 and later, you must install and configure [KB 3159706](https://support.microsoft.com/en-us/help/3159706), which was released in May 2016.

 >[!IMPORTANT]
 > Both KB 3095113 and KB 3159706 are included in the **Security Monthly Quality Rollup** starting in July 2017.
+This means you may not see KB 3095113 and KB 3159706 as installed updates since they may hve been installed with a rollup.
 However, if you need either of these updates, we recommend installing a **Security Monthly Quality Rollup** released after October 2017 since they contain an additional WSUS update to decrease memory utilization on WSUS's clientwebservice.

 ### Historical information about KB 3095113